integralfx/MemTestHelper/README.md

     * Center last row
     * Start last row where the previous row starts
 * Layout grid to allow the user to choose how they want MemTest to be layed out
+* Timer to measure how long the test has been running
+  * Estimated time for every 100% coverage
+  * OR
+  * Estimated time for the coverage % the user set